Other Common Names: gypsy flower

 Fruit Seed Description

 Flowers form 4 nutlets, with each nutlet containing one seed.
 Nutlet surface is covered with barbed hooks that allow itself to be attached to animals and people for dispersal.
+These can also greatly reduce the value of wool.

 Where does it grow?